Deanfost/py-synonyms/README.md

 # py-synonyms
-Scrape a similar sentence from the web with Beautiful Soup.
+A simple script that scrapes thesaurus.com for the synonyms in a sentence, and creates a similar string from it.

+## Getting started

+## Libraries